emca-it/OP5-Documentation/nsclient/docs/index.md

 -   NRDP is a php replacement for NSCA developed by Nagios Inc(TM).
 -   check_mk is a protocol utilized by the check_mk monitoring system.
 Check-mk support is in development.
 -   Syslog is a protocol primarily designed for forwarding log records.
--   Graphite allows you do real-time graphing by sending metrics to graphite.
+-   Graphite allows real-time graphing by sending metrics to graphite.
 -   SMTP allows you to send email directly from NSClient++.

 | NSClient++                  | check_nt   | check_nrpe 2.x | check_nscp_nrpe | check_nscp_web | check_nscp |